dymmond/edgy/docs/fields.md

 If you want to customize the entire field (e.g. checks), you have to split the field in 2 parts:

 - One inherits from `edgy.db.fields.base.BaseField` (or one of the derived classes) and provides the missing parts.
 It shall not be used for the Enduser (though possible).
-- One inherits from `edgy.db.fields.field.FieldFactory`.
+- One inherits from `edgy.db.fields.factories.FieldFactory`.
 Here the _bases attribute is adjusted to point to the Field from the first step.

 Fields have to inherit from `edgy.db.fields.base.BaseField` and to provide following methods to work:

 * **get_columns(self, field_name)** - returns the sqlalchemy columns which should be created by this field.
-* **clean(self, field_name, value)** - returns the cleaned column values.
+* **clean(self, field_name, value, to_query)** - returns the cleaned column values. to_query specifies if clean is used by the query sanitizer and must be more strict (no partial values).

 Additional they can provide following methods:
 * **`__get__(self, instance, owner=None)`** - Descriptor protocol like get access customization.
 Second parameter contains the class where the field was specified.